Making digital content accessible

 - Can the content be uploaded as an Office document?

-If the source editable file is not available, then it requires remediation (or making the PDF accessible in a PDF editing program) to ensure the information can be accessed by all users.
-This remediation can be done in-house using Adobe Acrobat Pro 2015, 2017 or CC or sending the file to a PDF Remediation 3rd Party vendor.
+- If the source editable file is not available, then it requires remediation (or making the PDF accessible in a PDF editing program) to ensure the information can be accessed by all users.
+You can do this remediation work with Adobe Acrobat Pro DC, submitting re-usable PDFs to the UW-IT Remediation Service or sending the file to a PDF Remediation 3rd Party vendor.

 Document & Canvas support